PalisadoesFoundation/talawa-docs/docs/developers/talawa-api/mutations.md

 #### `SUPERADMIN` -

-These are the Mutations exclusive to the `SUPERADMIN` type.
-Please note that a few of these mutations also have a few extra criteria with who can access them.
-For example, except `createOrganization` mutation all other require that SUPERADMIN should also be the creator of the orgnanization.
+Below are the Mutations exclusive to the SUPERADMIN type.
+Please note, a few of these mutations have a few extra criteria regarding user access.
+For example, except for the createOrganization mutation, all other mutations require the SUPERADMIN to also be the creator of the orgnanization.

 1. `blockPluginCreationBySuperadmin`
 2. `createAdmin`
 3. `createOrganization` - When a superadmin creates and organization, he/she will also be one of the `admins` and `creator` of that Organization.
-Therefore, the Mutations in the next Sections also applies to Super Admin.
+Therefore, the Mutations in the next Sections also apply to Super Admin.
 4. `rejectAdmin`
 5. `removeAdmin`
 6. `removeOrganization`